plone/training/embed.rst

 Using starzel.votable_behavior in ploneconf.site
 ================================================

+In this part you will:

+* Integrate your own third party package into your site.

+Topics covered:

+* Permissions
+* Workflows

 .. sidebar:: Get the code!

     Get the code for this chapter (:doc:`More info <sneak>`) using this command in the buildout-directory: